 Importance of Optimizing Images for the Web

-Using images on your website has been proven to help with user engagement, increase in conversions and improved user experience.
+Using images on your website has been proven to help with user engagement, increase in conversions, and improved user experience.

 Optimizing images for the web helps with a few things:

 - Most importantly it helps reduce loading time for your website.
 By reducing image sizes you reduce your page size which means less data to be downloaded when viewing your page.
-This means that your page can load faster, it will keep people on your site and improve the overall experience users have with your site.
+This means that your page can load faster, it will keep people on your site and improve the overall experience users have with it.

 - Boost your SEO ranking.
-That’s right, Google announced in 2010 that speed was a factor they used for ranking websites.
+That’s right!
+In 2010 Google announced that speed was a factor they used for ranking websites.
 The faster your site, the better you can potentially rank.
 This isn’t something that is going to change, especially with the importance Google now places on mobile experience, smaller pages will load much quicker on mobile devices.

 Optimizing Images for the Web with Lightroom